 SafeWork SA is the regulator for long service leave provisions only in relation to those workers covered under the Long Service Leave Act 1987 (SA).

-A worker's long service leave entitlement forms part of the National Employment Standards.
+A worker's long service leave entitlement forms part of the National Employment Standards (external site) (external site).
 This standard applies to all workers covered by the national workplace relations system (which includes SA), regardless of any award, agreement or contract.

 Workers who generally are covered under South Australia's legislation include: